CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 Image positions are found via a two-stage algorithm: a coarse grid search using sign-change topology to locate starting guesses, followed by Newton–Raphson refinement with backtracking line search until $\lvert F(\theta)\rvert^2 \lt 10^{-14}$ arcsec².
 Each converged solution is deduplicated.
 Because the circles are drawn in the image plane with fixed size, they are not stretched or sheared by lensing; this is appropriate for modelling the PSF-limited appearance of a quasar image.

 <div class="doc-warning" markdown="1">
 **Heads up.** Einstein rings and arc-shaped images do not appear in this mode.
-Use a Gaussian or uniform circle source for extended-emission lensing.
+Use a Gaussian or uniform disc source for extended-emission lensing.
 Highly demagnified images (such as the central odd image of an SIE lens) may be missed by the grid search.
 </div>

 The grid density used for image finding is set in the **Settings** tab (the gear icon) as **Point source**, the number of sample points across the field of view (Coarse 150, Medium 300, Fine 600, or Very fine 1200).
 Denser grids find images more reliably near caustics but are slower; the default is Medium (300).
 Because the count is fixed rather than an absolute angular spacing, the cost stays bounded as the field of view grows to cluster scale.